Show 35 – Strategic Internal Comms: Virgin Trains, Telefonica, HSBC

 The first two parts of the show were recorded at PR Week’s Strategic Internal Communications event, London.

-Russell Goldsmith’s first interview, with Drew McMillan, Head of Internal Communications and Innovation at Virgin Trains, followed his keynote address at the conference about how to create an amazing place to work by borrowing techniques more often used for customer insight.
+Drew’s keynote address at the conference was on how to create an amazing place to work by borrowing techniques more often used for customer insight.

 He explained that Virgin is a customer led brand that is big in the consumer space, and that the company invests accordingly in understanding its customers.
 However, he felt that historically, the organisation hadn’t invested near as much effort and energy in understanding its people and that, like most employers, had previously thought that an annual survey (that often takes a long time to do anything about the responses), perhaps with some additional activities ‘around the edges’, was all that was required.

 Drew believes that today’s employees expect to be listened to more often and their input to be acted upon much more quickly.
-He therefore wanted to look at a fundamentally different way of applying customer insight to an internal audience and so adapted the company’s consumer facing tool, ‘The Awesometer’, to create an internal Pulse dashboard that has sub components looking at Trust, Empowerment and Engagement.
+He therefore wanted to look at a fundamentally different way of applying customer insight to an internal audience.
+He therefore adapted the company’s consumer facing tool, ‘The Awesometer’, to create an internal Pulse dashboard that has sub components looking at Trust, Empowerment and Engagement.
 This dashboard shows an aggregated sense of how Virgin Trains’ people are feeling on a four weekly basis, i.e. how awesome the company is.